 It is the goal of the Manchester University Pharmacy Program to uphold the highest levels of academic honesty and integrity.
 The Pharmacy Program has a firm policy concerning academic dishonesty that includes, but is not limited to, cheating, plagiarism, or any other action that misrepresents academic work as being one's own.
-Students are expected to demonstrate academic honesty in all coursework.
+Students are expected to demonstrate academic honesty in all coursework, whether completed in-class or not, individually, or as part of a group project.
 All students are expected to be familiar with the Program' policies on Academic Integrity and the Student Honor Code, which are found in the current Student Handbook and the Pharmacy Bulletin.